bendytree/Objective-C-RegEx-Categories/readme.md

 BOOL isMatch = [@"I have 2 dogs." isMatch:RX(@"\\d+")];
 ```

-**PRO TIP:** Refer to the header ([RegExCategories.h](https://github.com/bendytree/Objective-C-RegEx-Categories/blob/master/RegExCategories.h)) for more details and examples.
+**TIP:** Refer to the header ([RegExCategories.h](https://github.com/bendytree/Objective-C-RegEx-Categories/blob/master/RegExCategories.h)) for more details and examples.

 <a name="gettingstarted"/>
 ## Getting Started

-This library has no dependencies and works for iOS4+ and OSX v10.7+.
+This library has no dependencies and works for iOS 4+ and OSX 10.7+.

 To install it, just copy these two files into your project: